Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Vertex Model with tension remodeling

-where the first term describes strain-dependent tension remodeling, as recently introduced~\cite{staddon2019mechanosensitive} and validated experimentally~\cite{cavanaugh2020rhoa,cavanaugh2020}, and the second term describes tension relaxation to a mean value $\Lambda_0$, which occurs over a longer characteristic timescale $\tau_\Lambda$.
-The rate of tension remodeling, $\alpha$, is defined as: $\alpha(\epsilon_{ij}<-\epsilon_c)=k_C$, $\alpha(\epsilon_{ij}>\epsilon_c)=k_E$, and $\alpha=0$ otherwise, where $\epsilon_c$ is a threshold strain.
-As a result, tension increases upon contraction at a rate $k_C$ and reduces upon stretch at a rate $k_E$, consistent with recent experimental observations~\cite{cavanaugh2020rhoa,khalilgharibi2019stress,nishizawa2022}.
+where the first term describes strain-dependent tension remodeling, as recently introduced by us~\cite{staddon2019mechanosensitive} and tested experimentally~\cite{cavanaugh2020rhoa,cavanaugh2020,nishizawa2022}, and the second term describes tension relaxation to a mean value $\Lambda_0$, which occurs over a longer characteristic timescale $\tau_\Lambda$.
+Motivated by recent experiments on single junction mechanics~\cite{cavanaugh2020rhoa,cavanaugh2020}, the rate of tension remodeling $\alpha$ (units of force per unit length per unit time) is defined as: $\alpha(\epsilon_{ij}<-\epsilon_c)=k_C$, $\alpha(\epsilon_{ij}>\epsilon_c)=k_E$, and $\alpha=0$ otherwise, where $\epsilon_c$ is a threshold strain for junction remodeling.
+With positive $k_E$ and $k_C$, there is a negative feedback effect such that tension increases upon contraction at a rate $k_C$ and reduces upon stretch at a rate $k_E$, consistent with experimental observations~\cite{cavanaugh2020rhoa,khalilgharibi2019stress,nishizawa2022}.
+The threshold strain is motivated by optogenetics data on single junction activation that show cellular junctions only remodel their length above a threshold contraction~\cite{staddon2019mechanosensitive}.
 Tension remodeling above a critical strain threshold allows for irreversible junction deformation for sufficiently strong or sustained force~\cite{cavanaugh2020rhoa}.
-Additionally, the system continuously relaxes strain at a rate $k_L$ such that the rest length approaches current junction length as ${\rm d} l_{ij}^0 / {\rm d} t= -k_L (l_{ij}^0-l_{ij})$.
-This relaxation erases memory of prior deformations over a timescale $k_L^{-1}$, such that long periods of contractions can remodel junctions only upto a limit, while pulsatile contractions with periods of rest enables irreversible deformations via ratcheting~\cite{staddon2019mechanosensitive, cavanaugh2020rhoa}.
-Finally, tension fluctuations $\Delta \Lambda_{ij}$ evolve according to an Ornstein-Uhlenbeck process as~\cite{curran2017myosin,tetley2019tissue}, where $\sigma$ is the fluctuation amplitude, $\xi_{ij}(t)$ is a white Gaussian noise satisfying $\langle \xi_{ij}(t) \xi_{mn}(t')\rangle = \delta(t-t')\delta_{im}\delta_{jn}$, and $\tau$ is the persistence time of tension fluctuations.